 Background: This project will determine the energy savings potential in Minnesota for cold climate heat pump systems that can replace or displace heating and cooling operation by packaged terminal air conditioning (PTAC) systems.
 The project team will conduct a market scan to determine available products.
 Systems will be selected for a field study in all-electric buildings that contain PTACs and compared against the baseline heating and cooling equipment to determine overall energy savings and system performance and will provide ECO recommendations based on the results.

-Update: Project staff have identified multiple cold climate heat pump technologies to filed-test across three to four buildings over the next two heating seasons.
+Update: Project staff have identified multiple cold climate heat pump technologies to field-test across three to four buildings over the next two heating seasons.
 These include a mix of packaged terminal heat pumps (PTHPs), split terminal heat pumps (STHPs), and window heat pumps.
 The team has completed interviews with multiple key industry professionals to identify market barriers and learn more about product specifics.
 CEE is currently recruiting buildings to participate in a field demonstration.
 If you live in a multifamily building that is heated with electricity, please reach out to Alex Haynor at ahaynor@mncee.org.

 Contact staff about project participation